-A skill taught in the United States Army Survival Manual, the universal edibility test is a technique for systematically assessing various parts of an unknown plant to determine if it is edible.
+A skill taught in the United States Army Survival Manual, the universal edibility test is a technique for systematically assessing various parts of an unknown tree, shrub, herb, grass, fern, or moss to determine if it is edible.
 It’s a skill that can be useful in dire emergency situations but is one that requires great caution and experience.

 Why Eat Wild Plants?

-The reasoning for eating wild plants is multifaceted.
+The reasoning for eating foraged foods is multifaceted.